Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

-Dr. Davis is a specialist in the Allergy and Immunology Section of the Department of Pediatrics at Baylor College of Medicine.
-She received her medical degree from Duke University in 1997.
-After finishing a three year residency program in pediatrics at Baylor College of Medicine in Houston, Texas in 2000, she completed a two year fellowship in Allergy and Immunology at Baylor College of Medicine.
-After spending time in private practice, she joined the Baylor faculty and was appointed as an Associate Professor in the Department of Pediatrics, Allergy/Immunology Section, in 2015.
-Dr. Davis is focused on improving the quality of life for infants, children and adolescents with food allergies.
+Dr. Davis is a specialist in the Immunology, Allergy, and Retrovirology Division of the Department of Pediatrics at Baylor College of Medicine.
+She received her medical degree from Duke University and completed her residency program in pediatrics at Baylor College of Medicine in Houston, Texas.
+She completed her allergy and immunology fellowship at Baylor College of Medicine.
+After spending time in private practice, she joined the Baylor faculty and was appointed as a Professor in the Department of Pediatrics, Immunology, Allergy, and Retrovirology Division in 2020.
+Dr. Davis is focused on improving the quality of life for infants, children, and adolescents with food allergies.
 She is dedicated to providing patients and their families with unparalleled, personalized, family-centered care.
-She is ultimately dedicated to finding causes and cures for food allergies and food allergy related diseases.
+She is ultimately dedicated to finding causes and cures for food allergies and food allergy-related diseases.

-Dr. Davis has published in the area of allergy and immunodeficiency with a focus in underlying immune mechanism of disease with several publications.
-In 2009, her interest in the diagnosis and treatment of food allergic disease and eosinophilic esophagitis (EoE) increased and she established a clinic dedicated to the treatment of eosinophilic gastrointestinal disorders (EGID) at Texas Children's Hospital in collaboration with the Section of Gastroenterology, Hepatology and Nutrition.
-This multi-disciplinary clinic with an allergist, gastroenterologist and dietician currently extensively evaluates patients for food allergies and is equip with a dedicated dietitian to offer nutrition support.
+Dr. Davis has published in the area of allergy and immunodeficiency with a focus in the underlying immune mechanism of disease.
+In 2009, her interest in the diagnosis and treatment of food allergic disease and eosinophilic esophagitis (EoE) increased and she established a clinic dedicated to the treatment of eosinophilic gastrointestinal disorders (EGID) at Texas Children's Hospital in collaboration with the Section of Gastroenterology, Hepatology, and Nutrition.
+This multi-disciplinary clinic with an allergist, gastroenterologist, and dietician currently extensively evaluates patients for food allergies and is equipped with a dedicated dietitian to offer nutrition support.

 |Academy of Distinguished Educators, Baylor College of Medicine||Member|